abbassu/Farm/README.md

 ## Overview

 Farm Project is a web application designed to help farm owners manage their finances.
-The application allows users to calculate all money coming in and going out of the farm.
-Built with Node.js, Express, React, HTML, and CSS, this application provides a user-friendly interface for financial management in the agricultural sector.
+The application allows users to calculate all incoming funds, profits and expenses from the farm.
+Built using Node.js, Express, React, HTML and CSS, this application provides an easy-to-use interface for financial management in the agricultural sector.

 ## Features